 The 1930s

-• February 9, 1937: the Board of Trustees voted to incorporate the College.
+• February 9, 1937: The Board of Trustees voted to incorporate the college.

-• October 5, 1937: classes began at Pacific Bible College in Spokane, WA.
+• October 5, 1937: Classes began at Pacific Bible College in Spokane, WA.

 The 1940s

-• 1940: Portland property was purchased for $14,000.
-Great story: Pres.
-Gilliam once asked Dr. Gray why he didn’t buy more land when they bought the original property when it was available and cheaper; Dr. Gray said, paraphrasing, “We shook the church from border to border when we bought it.
+• 1940: Two acres (of the now 15-acre campus) were purchased on the south side of Mount Tabor in Portland, OR for $14,000.
+President Gilliam once asked Dr. Gray why he didn’t originally buy more land when it was still available and less expensive.
+Dr. Gray responded, “We shook the church from border to border when we bought it.
 I could never have asked for more.”

 The 1950s